bryantAXS/Proxy/README.md

 There are no module specific template tags at this time.

 ## Known Issues
-- Substituion only when empty does not currently work for tagpair data.
+- Substituion Only Empty/Blank Data does not currently work for tagpair data.